Zscaler Blog

 Figure 3: Accessibility functionality request

-After the Accessibility request, the app asks for administrator privileges, which should raise a red flag for some users.
-To gain these rights, the app tries to trick the victim by stating that if the admin rights are activated, then the app can notify the user when a coronavirus patient is nearby.
+Next, the app asks for administrator privileges, which is a common red flag.
+The app tries to trick the victim, stating that admin rights will enable the app to notify the user when a coronavirus patient is nearby.

 Admin